 The legal construction of subordination led to the configuration of selfemployment and salaried employment as antagonistic.
-A conception that can be questioned in the current context given that the recourse to productive decentralization has led to circumstances in which independence and nonresponsibility are at the same level, where the provision of services is characterized by the autonomy of the provider but also by the nonresponsibility of the company that outsources the service46.
-A dependent person may not receive orders or be obliged to comply; however, a person may be subject to comply even when they are not economically dependent47.
+A conception that can be questioned in the current context given that the recourse to productive decentralization has led to circumstances in which independence and nonresponsibility are at the same level, where the provision of services is characterized by the autonomy of the provider but also by the nonresponsibility of the company that outsources the service.
+A dependent person may not receive orders or be obliged to comply; however, a person may be subject to comply even when they are not economically dependent.
 Thus a (new?) category of workers is generalized, the self-employed with nonresponsibility.
 This obliges us to define the legal limits of subordination more clearly, especially considering that the opposite phenomenon is also observable in this digitalized context: subordinates who act with a high degree of freedom.
 It is evident that we cannot assess the defining criteria of the labour relationships as they were formulated in the 20th century.
 All of which leads us to rethink the scope of subordination in new ways of working.
 New technologies allow easy and quick access to labour given the wide range of providers that are willing to work.
 They give the worker a capacity for initiative regarding the object of the service provided when they can decide whether to provide the service or not, the terms and what type of service will be provide

-46 As Cruz Villalón warns, "these manifestations of productive decentralization where there is a self-employment with non-responsibility but without dependence are those that today cause greater difficulty in delimiting the boundaries between both regulations."
-Cruz Villalón, Jesús: El concepto de trabajador subordinado..., op. cit.
-P. 27 by unilaterally activating or deactivating the contractual relationship.
+&lt;sup>45 Supiot, Alain: "Les nouveaux visages de la subordination", Droit Social, 2000, p.
+133 by unilaterally activating or deactivating the contractual relationship.
 These aspects do not adequately fit into the notion of subordination.
 However, organizational flexibility has as counterpoint a limited negotiating capacity in terms of the specific form of execution and in relation to the amount of remuneration.
 These factors can be seen not only in the employment but also in self-employment, especially in the case of a self-employed worker who provides services for large distribution companies.
-Therefore, it is necessary to distinguish between contractual weakness and economic dependence48.
-Consequently, that the worker does not the price of their services and that they are paid by the digital platform does not change their status as a self-employed worker, given the position of contractual inferiority in which the workers may find themselves.49
+Therefore, it is necessary to distinguish between contractual weakness and economic dependence.
+Consequently, that the worker does not the price of their services and that they are paid by the digital platform does not change their status as a self-employed worker, given the position of contractual inferiority in which the workers may find themselves.